 While Google and others are still grappling with how AI answers can be monetized alongside ad models, Perplexity is taking its own path: content is not only meant to be consumed but also fairly compensated—whether through clicks, AI citations, or automated agent actions.

 For publishers, marketers, and businesses, this opens up an entirely new dynamic.
 Monetization is being redefined, and AI-driven user interactions are moving center stage.
-As an AI marketing agency in Berlin, we at WEVENTURE Performance closely track these developments for our clients—and are happy to help you prepare your content and marketing for the new AI ecosystems.
+As an AI marketing agency from Germany, we at WEVENTURE Performance closely track these developments for our clients—and are happy to help you prepare your content and marketing for the new AI ecosystems.

 In this Article